Geo-Bit/peep-this/README.md

 ## Future Enhancements

-- **Integration with Spotify**: Add functionality to fetch and link tracks from Spotify.
 - **Enhanced Track Filtering**: Improve the algorithm to find even more hidden gems with better filtering criteria.

 ## Contributing